 Is it a good idea to obtain a mortgage capacity assessment post mediation?

-Prior to mediation both sides will be required to fill in a financial declaration.
+Prior to mediation, both sides will be required to fill in a financial declaration.
 It is important with this document you are open and completely transparent as if an agreement is made and then later found out that one side was not truthful about their financial situation, said agreement may not be valid.
-When preparing you financial document this may also be a good time to obtain your mortgage capacity assessment from a qualified mortgage advisor.
-At St Bart’s finance if you come to us post mediation and generate your mortgage capacity report and then need a separate scenario half way through mediation we will be able to do this for you as a bolt-on service as oppose to generating a whole new report.
-For a small fee we can produce a different scenario for you based on what has come out of your last mediation session.
+When preparing your financial document this may also be a good time to obtain your mortgage capacity assessment from a qualified mortgage advisor.
+At St Bart’s finance if you come to us post mediation and generate your mortgage capacity report and then need a separate scenario halfway through mediation we will be able to do this for you as a bolt-on service as opposed to generating a whole new report.
+For a small fee, we can produce a different scenario for you based on what has come out of your last mediation session.

 What happens after mediation can St Bart’s Finance help me obtain a mortgage?

-Who are St Bart’s Finance and why use them for Mortgage Capacity Assessment and advice?
+Who is St Bart’s Finance and why use them for Mortgage Capacity Assessment and advice?

 |Your home may be repossessed if you do not keep up repayments on your mortgage.|

 Mortgage Capacity Reports are not part of the Openwork offering and are offered in our own right.
 Openwork Limited accepts no responsibility for this aspect of our business.
 Mortgage Capacity Reports are not regulated by the Financial Conduct Authority.

 The internet is not a secure medium and the privacy of your data cannot be guaranteed.